johanneshilden/lets-parse/json-combinator/README.md

 > Image from [json.org](http://json.org/).

 A string literal is a (possibly empty) sequence of Unicode characters of valid type, enclosed in quotes.
 (We are not going to worry about what *valid character* means right now.)
+Attoparsec defines `manyTill`, which works in the following way:

 > `manyTill p` end applies action `p` zero or more times until action end succeeds, and returns the list of values returned by `p`.

-To make things easier, we can define a function which will behave similar to `manyTill`, except that it is necessary to satisfy the provided parser both at the beginning and at the end of the input.
+We can now define a function which will behave similar to `manyTill`, except that it is necessary to satisfy the provided parser both at the beginning and at the end of the input:

 ```haskell
 manyEnclosedIn :: Parser a -> Parser b -> Parser [a]